cloisonne, enamel, jewelry, silver, gold, enameling, metal, fine metal

 Welcome to my Button Home Page (The Index).
 This page has definitions and links to all other pages so it can be used as a site map for my Studio Buttons.
 I have been creating Studio Buttons since 2009 and far have created over 1,300 buttons.
 I wor k in enamel, beads and metal to create a few different types of buttons.
 I also sell for other Studio Artists so check out the list below.

 My family business, Synthetic Plastics Corp (SPC), was in plastics (surprise!) and one of the product lines was buttons.
 As it was a family business, new buttons were named after family members.
 So there is a Karen button in the world.
 See it at the left.
 Here is more info on SPC and their products.
 As you can tell, my interest in buttons started a long time ago, but I never collected them.
 Now I make them!

 This site has no shopping cart - to order, ask questions, or inquire about customwork, email me. it is important to provide the button number with an inquiry - each button has an unique number.
 I usually respond within 48 hours.
-If you don't hear from me, please try again.
+If you don't hear from me, please call me (845/597?8386).

 Note that I have a beaded sewing needle case in the permanent collection in the decorative arts section of the Newark Museum.

-I am a member of the National Button Society and the following state societies: FL, PA, NJ, NY, OH.
+I am a member of the National Button Society and the following state societies: FL, PA, NJ, NY.
 This is a truly amazing hobby.
 I make Studio Buttons, those little pieces of artwork that are made specifically for Button Collectors.
-I normally do the following shows: NJ, PA, NERBA, FL and sometimes OH and sometimes National.
+I normally do the following shows: NJ, NERBA, FL and sometimes OH and PA and sometimes National.

 Many of my buttons are one-of-a-kind.
 But I also have groups of buttons that go together.
 Here are the definitions of the groups that I create: